rmmukhesh/OnlineJudge/README.md

 ## 🌐 AWS Deployment

 The platform is deployed on AWS EC2 for scalability and reliability.

-See [deployment instructions](docs/deployment.md) for details.
+### Deployment Summary:
+- Launch an EC2 instance (Ubuntu)
+- Install Docker
+- Clone the repository
+- Set up `.env` file
+- Run Docker build and start the container

 ---